 \section{Introduction}

 Inverse problems occupy a central position in modern theoretical physics, particularly in quantum scattering theory, where one seeks to infer interaction properties from experimentally accessible observables.
 As noted by Kabanikhin, systematic investigations of inverse problems began in the 1950s in disciplines such as electrodynamics, quantum scattering, geophysics, and acoustics, and later expanded rapidly with the availability of high-performance computing resources \cite{Meoto}.
-Today, inverse scattering techniques play an important role across a wide range of scientific domains, including nuclear physics, where they provide a powerful framework for reconstructing interaction potentials, phase shifts, and related quantities from scattering data.
+Today, inverse scattering techniques play an important role across a wide range of scientific domains, including nuclear physics, where they provide a powerful framework for estimating interaction potentials using experimental phase shift data, bound state energy and differential cross section.

-In recent years, renewed interest in heavy-ion and cluster scattering problems has motivated the development of advanced numerical and symbolic–numerical methods to address both direct and inverse formulations of the scattering problem.
-Notable contributions include the symbolic–numerical algorithm proposed by Gusev \textit{et al.} \cite{Gusev} for inverse optical-model analysis and the numerical investigations of direct and inverse scattering for various interaction models by Puzynina and Vo Trong Thach \cite{Puzynina}.
+In recent years, renewed interest in heavy-ion and cluster scattering problems has motivated the development of advanced numerical and numerical methods to address both direct and inverse formulations of the scattering problem.
+Notable contributions include the numerical algorithm proposed by Gusev \textit{et al.} \cite{Gusev} for inverse optical-model analysis and the numerical investigations of direct and inverse scattering for various interaction models by Puzynina and Vo Trong Thach \cite{Puzynina}.
 These studies underscore the continuing relevance of inverse approaches in extracting physically meaningful information from scattering observables.